 First video killed the radio star, now video is coming for the… photo star?
-In the current pandemic — and the future post-COVID world — it’s more important than ever for brands’ marketing strategies to include shoppable videos on Instagram, videos on product pages, and a presence on viral video apps like TikTok.
+In the current e-commerce world, it’s more important than ever for brands and retailers’ marketing strategies to include video e-commerce.
+Think shoppable videos on Instagram, videos on product pages, and a presence on viral video apps like TikTok.

 Video helps you better promote products, build brand trust, and reach new customers through relatable, viral posts on social media.
 And there’s no shortage of options — from snappy short clips to impactful and lengthier ads, as well as GIFs and livestreams.
 Customers also crave unboxing videos, tutorials, testimonials, interviews, and more.